Lovi Poe: Career

 She renewed her contract with Gracee Angles' skin care Eevor Skin Care Depot (SCD), as celebrity endorser since 2022.

 Personal life

 Poe endorsed her sister Grace in the 2016 presidential election and the 2019 senatorial election, sometimes joining her in campaign sorties.

 On August 26, 2023, Poe married British film producer Monty Blencowe at Cliveden House near Berkshire, England.
 They announced their engagement publicly on August 8, 2023.
 The couple has residences in London, United Kingdom, and Los Angeles, United States.
 On September 1, 2025, retailer Bench launched an advertisement campaign featuring a pregnant Poe, revealing that she and Blencowe were expecting their first child.
-On October 24, she announced that she had given birth via an Instagram post.
+On October 24, she announced that she had given birth via an Instagram post quoting "The moment I met you, instinct took over.
+Welcome to the world, my love".